-As a result, schools are closing, big events and professional sporting leagues like the NBA have been canceled, and some travel restrictions are in place such as the U.S. ban on travel from certain countries in Europe.
+As a result, schools have closed, big events and professional sporting leagues like the NBA have been canceled, and travel restrictions are in place, such as the U.S. ban on travel from certain countries in Europe.
 Experts are advising people in general, particularly those who are over 60, to stock up on food and other supplies and stay home if at all possible.

-What happens if Covid-19 shows up in your community?
-It helps to be prepared and take precautions, but you should remember that this virus probably isn’t as life-threatening as SARS or MERS, which had higher mortality rates but didn’t spread as easily as Covid-19.
+If Covid-19 is present in your community, you should be prepared and take precautions, but also remember that the majority of people have a mild case or no symptoms at all.
 The mortality rate for the coronavirus is thought or estimated to be about 2 percent, which is higher than the flu.
 However, until we know exactly how many people have been infected—which is more than have been tested—the mortality percentage may be much lower.
 Still, there’s a lot you can do if you suspect you might be infected: